tigerbeetle/tigerbeetle/docs/DESIGN.md

 * TigerBeetle **uses small, simple fixed-size data structures** (accounts and transfers) and a tightly scoped domain.

 * TigerBeetle **performs all balance tracking logic in the database**.
-This is a paradigm shift where we move the code once to the data, not the data back and forth to the code in the critical path, and this eliminates the need for complicated caching logic outside the database.
-The “Accounting” business logic is built in to TigerBeetle so that you can keep your application layer simple, and completely stateless.
+This is a paradigm shift where we move the code once to the data, not the data back and forth to the code in the critical path.
+This eliminates the need for complex caching logic outside the database.
+The “Accounting” business logic is built in to TigerBeetle so that you can **keep your application layer simple, and completely stateless**.

 * TigerBeetle **supports batching by design**.
 You can batch all the transfer prepares or commits that you receive in a fixed 10ms window (or in a dynamic 1ms through 10ms window according to load) and then send them all in a single network request to the database.
 This enables low-overhead networking, large sequential disk write patterns and amortized fsync and consensus across hundreds and thousands of transfers.

 > Everything is a batch.
-It's your choice whether a batch contains 100 transfers or 10,000 transfers but our early measurements show that latency is also better for the latter.
-50ms for a hundred transfers vs 20ms for ten thousand, thanks to Little's Law.
-TigerBeetle is able to amortize the cost of I/O for increasing latency returns, even for fairly large batch sizes, by avoiding the worse queueing delay cost incurred by small batches.
+It's your choice whether a batch contains 100 transfers or 10,000 transfers but our measurements show that **latency is _less_ where batch sizes are larger, thanks to Little's Law** (e.g. 50ms for a batch of a hundred transfers vs 20ms for a batch of ten thousand transfers).
+TigerBeetle is able to amortize the cost of I/O to achieve lower latency, even for fairly large batch sizes, by eliminating the cost of queueing delay incurred by small batches.

-* However, even if your system is not under load, TigerBeetle **optimizes the latency of small batches**.
-After copying from the kernel's TCP receive buffer (TigerBeetle does not do user-space TCP), TigerBeetle **does zero-copy Direct I/O** from network protocol to disk, to state machine and back, primarily to reduce memory pressure and avoid L1-L3 cache pollution.
+* If your system is not under load, TigerBeetle also **optimizes the latency of small batches**.
+After copying from the kernel's TCP receive buffer (TigerBeetle does not do user-space TCP), TigerBeetle **does zero-copy Direct I/O** from network protocol to disk, and then to state machine and back, to reduce memory pressure and L1-L3 cache pollution.

 * TigerBeetle **uses io_uring for zero-syscall networking and storage I/O**.
 The cost of a syscall in terms of context switches adds up quickly for a few thousand transfers.

 * TigerBeetle **does zero-deserialization** by using fixed-size data structures, that are optimized for cache line alignment to **minimize L1-L3 cache misses**.

-* TigerBeetle **takes advantage of Flexible Paxos** to reduce the cost of synchronous replication down to a single remote replica (in addition to the leader) and then **uses asynchronous replication** between the remaining followers.
-This improves write availability, without sacrificing strict serializability or durability guarantees.
-This can also reduce server deployment cost by up to 20% since a 4-node cluster under Flexible Paxos can now provide the same `f=2` guarantee for the replication quorum compared with a 5-node cluster.
+* TigerBeetle **takes advantage of Heidi Howard's Flexible Quorums** to reduce the cost of **synchronous replication to one (or two) remote replicas at most** (in addition to the leader) with **asynchronous replication** between the remaining followers.
+This improves write availability, without sacrificing strict serializability or durability.
+This also reduces server deployment cost by as much as 20% because a 4-node cluster with Flexible Quorums can now provide the same `f=2` guarantee for the replication quorum as a 5-node cluster.

+> ["The major availability breakdowns and performance anomalies we see in cloud environments tend to be caused by subtle underlying faults, i.e. gray failure (slowly failing hardware) rather than fail-stop failure."](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/06/paper-1.pdf)

-* TigerBeetle **masks transient gray failure performance problems**.
+* TigerBeetle **routes around transient gray failure latency spikes**.
 For example, if a disk write that typically takes 4ms starts taking 4 seconds because the disk is slowly failing, TigerBeetle will use cluster redundancy to mask the gray failure automatically without the user seeing any 4 second latency spike.
-This is a relatively new performance technique known as "tail tolerance" in the literature and something not provided by most existing databases.
+This is a relatively new performance technique in the literature known as "tail tolerance".

-> ["The major availability breakdowns and performance anomalies we see in cloud environments tend to be caused by subtle underlying faults, i.e. gray failure (slowly failing hardware) rather than fail-stop failure."](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/06/paper-1.pdf)

 ## Developer-Friendly

-TigerBeetle does all the typical ledger validation, balance tracking, persistence and replication for you, all you have to do is use the TigerBeetle client to:
+TigerBeetle does all ledger validation, balance tracking, persistence and replication for you, all you have to do is use the TigerBeetle client to:

 1. send in a batch of prepares to TigerBeetle (in a single network request), and then
 2. send in a batch of commits to TigerBeetle (in a single network request).